MicrosoftDocs/VBA-Docs/api/Outlook.AppointmentItem.ForceUpdateToAllAttendees.md

 # AppointmentItem.ForceUpdateToAllAttendees Property (Outlook)

-Returns or sets a  **Boolean** value that indicates whether updates to the[AppointmentItem](Outlook.AppointmentItem.md) object should be sent to all attendees.
+Returns or sets a  **Boolean** value that indicates whether updates to the [AppointmentItem](Outlook.AppointmentItem.md) object should be sent to all attendees.
 Read/write.

 ## Syntax